wp-plugins/wizscriber-video-scribing-banner-ads/readme.txt

 Version: 1.0
 License: GPLv2 or later

-#1 most powerful attention-grabbing widget that knocks on your visitor's screen and shows them your most important message ...in 5 seconds!
+#1 attention-grabbing widget that knocks on your visitor's screen and shows them your most important message ...in 5 seconds!

 == Description ==